ArchiveTeam/grab-site/README.md

 ~/.pyenv/versions/3.7.0/bin/python -m venv ~/gs-venv ~/gs-venv/bin/pip install --process-dependency-links --no-binary --upgrade git+https://github.com/ludios/grab-site
 ```

+`--process-dependency-links` is necessary to get [ludios/wpull](https://github.com/ludios/wpull) instead of wpull from PyPI.

+`--no-binary` is necessary for the html5-parser build.

 Add this to your `~/.bashrc` or `~/.zshrc` and then restart your shell (e.g. by opening a new terminal tab/window):